AhmedNayel-1/bigchief45.github.io/content/posts/gracefully-exiting-python-context-managers-on-ctrl-c.md

 In this post I will show you how you can exit gracefully from within a context manager in your Python application.

 Suppose that we provide a context manager that can be used as a session to perform certain tasks.
 When the context manager is closed, there is some cleanup work to be done.
-We want this to happen even the user interrupts the program with <kbd>Ctrl+C</kbd> key.
+We want this to happen even when the user interrupts the program with <kbd>Ctrl+C</kbd> key.

 This is how we can achieve that: